 This guide is designed to assist you when processing periods of maternity leave for your employees.
 There is also an accompanying video at the end of this guide which shows how to enter SMP into Payroll Manager.

 SMP is paid to an employee by their employer, it is payable for up to 39 weeks, although the employee is entitled to a maximum of 52 weeks leave.

 Payroll Manager will automatically calculate if an employee is entitled to SMP – this is based on how long they have worked for the employer and how much they are paid.
-As a rough guide their average weekly pay should be above £120 (for 2020-21) and they should have worked for you 26 weeks prior to the qualifying week (the qualifying week is 15 weeks prior to the expected date of birth).
+As a rough guide their average weekly pay should be above £120 (for 2020-21 and for 2021-22) and they should have worked for you 26 weeks prior to the qualifying week (the qualifying week is 15 weeks prior to the expected date of birth).

 SMP is payable at 90% of the employee’s average weekly pay for 6 weeks and then at a rate of £151.20 (for 2020-21) or 90% of the average weekly wage whichever is lower.

 Your employee should inform you of the date they wish their leave to begin and how many weeks of maternity leave that they intend to take.
 They should also provide you with medical evidence of their pregnancy, this would normally take the form of a MAT B1 form (typically issued around the 20th week of pregnancy).

 SMP is recorded on the Calendar screen within Payroll Manager (click on the button).
 From the calendar screen select the appropriate employee, then click the ‘Settings’ button and then ‘Parenting’ and select the type, in this case ‘Maternity’

 Enter the ‘Expected date of birth’ (from the MAT B1 form)